-This 4-14×44 version of the Menace scope is another good solid scope from the Menace lineup and it shares some of the same menace features as those others, but as is evident in the pictures, there are some design differences that were necessary when designing this scope to incorporate the FFP reticule.
+This 4-14×44 version of the Menace scope is another good solid scope from the Menace lineup and it shares some of the same Menace features as those others, but as is evident in the pictures, there are some design differences that were necessary when designing this scope to incorporate the FFP reticule.
 The obvious difference is the shape of the tube with its longer shoulder area that houses the adjustment knobs and is reminiscent of other Chinese sourced tubes.

-Another feature on the 4-14 model is the very matte finish on the scope itself.
-It is more of a matte finish than the previous menace models in an effort to make the scopes 100% non reflective, and it indeed works as the finish has no sheen to it at all.
-The detachable sunshade that came with this pre production model was finished in the same finish as the other menace scopes and when you attach it to the scope; you can definitely see the difference, though I do hope that the production sun shades have the same finish.
+Another feature on the 4-14 model is the very matte finish on the scope tube itself.
+It is more of a matte finish than the previous Menace models in an effort to make the scopes 100% non reflective, and it indeed works as the finish has no sheen to it at all.
+The detachable sunshade that came with this pre production model was finished in the same finish as the other menace scopes and when you attach it to the scope; you can definitely see the difference, though I do hope that the production sun shades have the same finish as the scopes.

 The scope comes with a 3″ Sunshade which is a nice Menace feature that you do not have to pay extra for.
 Like the other Menace scopes, the lenses are sourced from Japan and are made to a specified Falcon standard.
 The lenses are yet another improvement over the previous model Menace scopes as the specifications are even higher for better light transmission.
 The lenses are all truly multi coated front and back with a claimed 94+% light transmission.
 The tube and the majority of the assembly are sourced from China and final assembly and quality control happen at Falcon Optics in the United Kingdom.
 The overall quality on the Menace scopes have been good with the ones we have dealt with and this one appears to be the same.

 The windage knob on the production version will also count up in both directions which is a feature I like in tactical scopes and with 15 MOA per revolution, it will count up to 7 in each direction, after that they overlap.
 Our preproduction scope only counted up in one direction, but the production ones will have the same knobs as the other Menace scopes.
 Falcon specifies 75 MOA of vertical adjustment and with this one I had 82 MOA.
 This should be enough to get a 308 zeroed at 100 through 1000 yards depending on the mounts you use and how much elevation you burn when zeroing.
-But even if it was tight a nice 15 or 20 MOA base would give you plenty of adjustments.
+But even if it was close, a nice 15 or 20 MOA base would give you plenty of adjustments.
 The knobs are attached using a single Allen screw on both the windage and elevation knob.
 To “slip” the rings you remove the screw, lift the knob up and then reattach it on the “zero” mark.
-The teeth on the gears will need to line up when you reattach the knobs which means occasionally the markings on the knob might be ever so slightly off from the marking on the scope tube, but that is a trivial issue.
-The knobs have a good audible click but a pretty soft tactile and mushy feel to the clicks which are lost if wearing gloves and which allows play in the knob before the actual audible click happens.
+The teeth on the gears will need to line up when you reattach the knobs which means occasionally the markings on the knob might be slightly off from the marking on the scope tube.
+The knobs have a good audible click but again, they have a soft tactile and mushy feel to the clicks which are lost if wearing gloves and which allows play in the knob before the actual audible click happens.
 The adjustments are 1/4 MOA per click in both elevation and windage.

 The side focus, or parallax adjustment, is a little different design from the other Menace scopes.
 While the knob shape itself is the same, there is a larger adjustment range between 100-300 yards to allow for more precise focusing in that mid range area.
 The markings on the knob go up to 1000 yards and then to infinity.
 Falcon has been working on the adjustments with their scopes to try and help with some of the initial stiffness that used to come on the knobs.
 It was not really a problem just a stiffness that in time would loosen up, but the newer scopes are doing much better and are pretty nice straight out of the box.